Classic Italian Biscotti

 Divide the dough in two and form it into dough logs.
 If adding mix-ins add them before forming them into logs.
 Left- plain.
 Right- with whole almonds.

 After the biscotti cookie loaves bake they are nice and puffy with a golden brown top.
-It is best to let cool for a few minutes but still cut while the cookie loaf is warm or it will be too hard to cut.
+It is best to let cool for a bit (at least 15 minutes) but still cut while the cookie loaf is warm or it will be too hard to cut.

 Cut the biscotti cookie into slices with a sharp serrated knife and use a sawing motion.
 I like to cut thick slices.
 You can cut thinner or to your preference.